-This reliability analysis was conducted for skills on all occupations for the past 10 cycles1 and results are presented in Table 3.
-The reliability analyses are based on 1,030 rating targets2.
+This reliability analysis was conducted for skills on all occupations for the past 10 cycles, and results are presented in Table 3.
+The reliability analyses are based on 1,014 rating targets.
 The values in the columns titled ICC(C,1) reflect the single rater reliabilities, whereas the values in the columns titled ICC(C,8) reflect the reliability for eight raters.
-Overall for the skills, the median ICC(C,8) across the construct ratings for importance was 0.92 (M = 0.92, SD = 0.03) and for level was 0.95 (M = 0.95, SD = 0.02).
-This indicates that on the whole, the reliabilities exceeded the target level.
+Overall, for the skills, the median ICC(C,8) across the construct ratings for importance was 0.93 (M = 0.92, SD = 0.03) and for level was 0.95 (M = 0.95, SD = 0.02).
+This indicates that, on the whole, the reliabilities exceeded the target level.
 The majority of the skills had high ICC(C,8) reliabilities for both importance and level.
-In fact, there were 27 skills with reliabilities equal to or greater than 0.90 for importance (e.g., Science) and all skills had reliabilities equal to or greater than 0.90 for level.
+In fact, there were 29 skills with reliabilities equal to or greater than 0.90 for level.

-1 Starting in Cycle 22, interrater reliability analyses across occupations were limited to the past 10 cycles to reflect more recent trends.
+&lt;sup>2 Starting in Cycle 22, interrater reliability analyses across occupations were limited to the past 10 cycles to reflect more recent trends.
 Previous reports (e.g., Reeder et al., 2020) included all cycles.

-2 A rating target refers to a unique instance of an occupation.
+A rating target refers to a unique instance of an occupation.
 An occupation can contribute more than one rating target if it has been rated more than once across data collection cycles.

 Table 3.
-Interrater Reliabilities and Standard Errors of Measurement for Skills AcrossOccupations in Cycles 14 through 23
+Interrater Reliabilities and Standard Errors of Measurement for Skills AcrossOccupations in Cycles 15 through 24